MariusEvans/Auswendig/README.md

 6. You can study flashcards that contain any specific tag you entered.<br />
 7. You can export your deck of flashcards so you can print them!<br />
 8. AuswendigLite is completely performance-friendly.<br />
+9. Auswendig (GUI) allows you to show or hide the definition of a card and swap the term and definition for a card around.<br />

 ## Screenshots
+### Auswendig

 ### AuswendigLite
 #### Main menu:<br />
 ![Main menu](https://github.com/MariusEvans/Auswendig/blob/master/SCREENSHOTS/main%20menu.JPG)